 Morecambe is also not the sort of place you usually see in a TV drama.
-“One of the reasons I wanted to write this story and to set it there was just simply because nothing had been set there before,” Carville says.
+“One of the reasons I wanted to write this story and to set it there was just simply because nothing had been set there before,” Carville said.
 “And I think there’s something really important about seeing your own life represented on screen or on stage.”

 So will people be tempted to visit Morecambe after watching The Bay?
 Will we see the Broadchurch effect?

-“It is a crime drama so there is a dark aspect to this story and we can’t get away from that,” the writer says.
+“It is a crime drama so there is a dark aspect to this story and we can’t get away from that,” the writer said.
 “But that’s not all it’s about, and we also kind of show the beauty of the place and the richness and warmth of that community.
 Richness in the sense of a lived history.
 And I think that’s all there, in the mix.

 “At the same time, it’s not like a tourist guide to Morecambe, it’s not a travelogue.
 We have the dark side and the positives.”

-Where are the beach scenes filmed?
+Where were the beach scenes filmed?

 Morecambe has a five-mile stretch of sandy beach with panoramic views over to the Lakeland Fells.
 Along the coastline is a long promenade, lined with cafés and restaurants and hotels.

 Filming took place along the beach, but particularly around the Stone Jetty which is now all that remains of the original Victorian harbour.
-You can spot it some key scenes, including the dramatic events at the end of episode one.

 Where is the police station filmed?